Multipartite Entanglement Distribution in Quantum Networks using Subgraph Complementations: Graph State Generation in the Presence of Noise

 \subsection{GHZ State Generation}

-Fig. \ref{fig:sim_small1} compares the fidelity obtained using our protocol with that obtained using the protocol by Avis et al. \cite{avis_rozpedek_wehner_2023} to generate a 3-qubit GHZ state, as a function of probability $p$ of applying a non-identity Pauli gate at each operation.
-We note that we implement the local creation of a GHZ state (for \cite{avis_rozpedek_wehner_2023}) by creating a star graph state first and then applying an $LC$ operation on the central node.
-Fig. \ref{fig:sim_small1} shows that our algorithm distributes small GHZ states with higher fidelity.
-Fig. \ref{fig:sim_multqubits} compares fidelities varying the number of qubits for a fixed $p=10^{-4}$, and we observe that there is a larger difference in fidelity to distribute graph states with a higher number of qubits.
+\textbf{Noise Model.} We consider noise incurred from carrying out $CZ,LC$ gate operations, measuring qubits in the $Y$ or $Z$ basis, and local Clifford correction unitaries.
+We assume Bell pairs that are initially noiseless.
+While noisy Bell pairs will impact the final fidelity, we do not expect the relative performance of the algorithms to change, since each algorithm uses roughly the same initial number of Bell pairs (in fact, our algorithm uses one less Bell pair).
+In Appendix \ref{appendix}, we provide simulation results that consider memory decoherence as well in Figs. \ref{fig:sim_mem1},\ref{fig:sim_mem2}.
+First we compare the fidelity obtained using our algorithm (from \ref{SCalg}) with that obtained using the Factory Node + Teleportation (FNT) Algorithm (from \ref{fntalg}) (or the Bipartite A protocol) and the Bipartite B protocol \cite{cuquet2012growth} to generate a 3-qubit GHZ state.
+Fig. \ref{fig:plot3q_comp_all} (left) compares the fidelity as a function of probability $p$ of applying a non-identity Pauli gate at each operation.
+Note that we implement the local creation of a GHZ state (for Bipartite A and B) by creating a star graph state first and then applying an $LC$ operation on the central node.

+We observe that our algorithm generates higher fidelities than the others.
+We also note that the Bipartite A protocol generates GHZ states with higher fidelity compared to the Bipartite B protocol, despite the latter using fewer gate operations \cite{cuquet2012growth}.
+Note that this differs from prior results reported by Cuquet and Calsamiglia \cite{cuquet2012growth}.
+However, we recover their results in Fig. \ref{fig:plot3q_comp_all} (right), when we neglect the noise from local correction unitaries, as was done in their paper but which we do not.
+We support these results by showing that the same trend holds when generating graph states with a varying number of qubits, Fig. \ref{fig:plotnq_comp_all} in Appendix \ref{appendix}.
+Consequently, to simplify analysis, we compare our algorithm only with the FNT Algorithm (\ref{fntalg}) (or Bipartite A) for the rest of the paper since it experimentally performs better following our noise model.

+Fig. \ref{fig:sim_multqubits} shows fidelity vs. number of qubits for a fixed $p=10^{-4}$ for both the FNT and Subgraph Complementation (SC) Algorithms.
+We observe little or no difference between these two algorithms when the number of qubits is less than or equal to $x$, and that the SC algorithm produces higher fidelity states otherwise and that the difference increases with number of qubits.